IsaacMcCracken/compiler/README.md

-# This is my compiler for my series on youtube
+# This is my compiler

-You can watch me make this whole [thing](https://www.youtube.com/playlist?list=PLIBesc5CYsk8b-L70y4J12KkUItBXs8kZ).

 The videos are very boring, but I am learning.